 We've listened

-In 2023, we asked the community for feedback on proposed permanent changes to the trial bike lane which was installed in 2021.
-Since then, we’ve worked through the consequences of the loss of NZTA co-funding while still responding to the feedback received during consultation to refine the design, delivering the same key safety and access improvements in a smarter and a more affordable way.
+In 2023, we asked the Brooklyn community for feedback on proposed permanent changes to the trial bike lane which was installed in 2021.
+Since then, we’ve worked to adjust the design to adapt to the consequences of a reduced budget for the project after the loss of NZTA co-funding while considering the feedback received during consultation to refine the design, delivering the same key safety and access improvements in a smarter, more affordable way.

-You told us you wanted practical, cost-effective projects that still deliver meaningful improvements.
+You told us you wanted a practical, cost-effective project that still deliver meaningful improvements.
 We’ve taken that feedback on board and focused on optimising the design while reducing costs and disruption.

-The refreshed 2025 design builds on the 2023 approved plan but is smarter, and more affordable, achieving around 80% of the original benefits for under half of the construction cost.
-It’s a practical and right sized step forward towards a safer, more connected Wellington.
+The refreshed 2025 design builds on the 2023 approved plan and is a practical and re-sized step towards a safer, more connected Wellington focused on achieving around 80% of the original benefits for under half of the construction cost.

 - June 2021: A temporary uphill bike and scooter lane was installed between Nairn Street and Ohiro Road through Waka Kotahi’s Innovating Streets Programme.